12 Clutter Hotspots Taking Over Your Home (Here’s the Fix)

 By keeping clutter hotspots under control you will feel less overwhelmed mentally (outer order, brings inner calm), you will have less stuff to manage, and gain more clarity in thinking and decision making.
 Keeping your home tidy also allows you to focus on its use as a sanctuary and place to escape outside stress.

 Not to mention there is a physical benefit to dealing with clutter.
-Untouched clutter can contribute to allergens, dust mites and, in some areas, mold; so fixing clutter hotspots can improve your overall wellbeing!
+Untouched clutter can contribute to allergens, dust mites and, in some areas, mold; so fixing clutter hotspots can improve your overall self care and wellbeing.

 The entryway is where everyone comes and goes from the house.
 Even if this is your backdoor, you have some sort of “entryway” and often it becomes a clutter hotspot because this is where things get dumped first.
 You want to get items out of your hands when you enter your home.
 This action multiplied by other family members results in a lot of clutter!